It takes meticulous testing to ensure in-car technology and in-vehicle infotainment always speaks the driver’s language.

 “But, on top of that, the client didn’t have the required tools and support services in the chosen locations.
 Fortunately, SLT was able to overcome these challenges and implement an effective solution without delay.”

-To learn more about how Summa Linguae can support your native-language product testing needs, check out our Managed Services.
+To learn more about how Summa Linguae can support your native-language product testing needs for in-car technology and otherwise, check out our Managed Services.